Are you planning a visit to Innsbruck Austria?

 👁️ Best things to do

 Innsbruck in Austria has a lot to offer and there is guaranteed something for everyone.

-I have visited Innsbruck countless times over the course of my life as it is the capital of our region.
+I have visited Innsbruck countless times over the course of my life, as it is the capital of our region.

-These are our top suggestions and the best attractions in Innsbruck.
+In this Innsbruck travel guide you will find our top suggestions and the best attractions in Innsbruck.